-At the young age of twenty-four, Virginia has already established herself as a respected and sought after musician in the Toronto jazz scene; she has performed extensively as both a leader and side woman at several venues across the city, including Koerner Hall, The Four Seasons Centre for the Performing Arts, The Jazz Bistro, The Rex Hotel Jazz & Blues Bar, Poetry Jazz Cafe, and has performed in several Canadian festivals including the TD Toronto Jazz Festival, the Beaches International Jazz Festival, the Kensington Market Jazz Festival, the TD Markham Jazz Festival and the Cape Breton Jazz Festival.
+At the young age of twenty-five, Virginia has already established herself as a respected and sought after musician in the Toronto jazz scene; she has performed extensively as both a leader and side woman at several venues across the city, including Koerner Hall, The Four Seasons Centre for the Performing Arts, The Jazz Bistro, The Rex Hotel Jazz & Blues Bar, Poetry Jazz Cafe, and has performed in several Canadian festivals including the TD Toronto Jazz Festival, the Beaches International Jazz Festival, the Kensington Market Jazz Festival, the TD Markham Jazz Festival and the Cape Breton Jazz Festival.

 While a Bachelor of Music student at Humber College, she received the prestigious Yamaha Music Canada scholarship for outstanding musical performance, in both 2018 and 2019.
 In 2018, she received a full scholarship to take part in an exclusive five-week workshop at Berklee College of Music with the Grammy Award-winning drummer Terri Lyne Carrington.
 While at Berklee, she had the chance to work with Terri extensively, along with Grammy Award-nominated saxophonist Tia Fuller.
 She also had the opportunity to perform at the Cambridge Jazz Festival, alongside Carrington and Fuller.